Hanoi landmarks then & now, shown in photos

 While many shops and businesses have popped up around the square now to benefit from its ideal location with plenty of passers-by, traces of the ancient houses from the area’s past can still be seen.

 A notable building next to the square is Hàm Cá Mập (Shark’s Jaws), named for its multi-layered structure.
-Erected in 1993, it has now become home to several fancy restaurants and cafes, from which you can enjoy an unobstructed view of the Hoàn Kiếm Lake.
+Erected in 1993, it has now become home to several fancy restaurants and cafes, from which you can enjoy a clear view of the Hoàn Kiếm Lake.

 4. Hàng Ngang – Hàng Đào Streets